The coolest Target home products under $100 - CNN Underscored

 If you’ve ever lusted over the giant moss arrangements gracing the Kardashian sisters’ kitchen islands, you’re not alone.
 Channel that same look — without having to hire a horticulturist to keep it alive — with this faux version juxtaposed against a pretty, distressed wood planter.

-Opalhouse Velvet Curtain Panel with Tassels ($29.99; target.com)
+Opalhouse Velvet Curtain Panel With Tassels ($29.99; target.com)

 One way to jazz up an entire room?
 Bright, vibrant curtains.
 And we can’t get enough of these lush velvet curtain panels with contrasting tassel trim.

-Hearth & Hand with Magnolia Stitch Stripe Shower Curtain ($24.99; target.com)
+Hearth & Hand With Magnolia Stitch Stripe Shower Curtain ($24.99; target.com)

 After spending nearly a year inside our collective homes, pretty much every room needs a refresh, none more so than the bathroom.
-The good news is that zhushing it up doesn’t need to cost a fortune.
+The good news is that zhuzhing it up doesn’t need to cost a fortune.
 This easy, breezy shower curtain, for example, is only 25 bucks and will instantly lighten and brighten your bathroom.

 Opalhouse Striped Bath Rug ($25; target.com)

 Speaking of a bathroom refresh, we’re guessing your bath mat needs replacing.
-No judgment, we’re in the same boat.
+No judgment — we’re in the same boat.
 This durable cotton rug from Opalhouse is a great option because it’s soft underfoot and will add a bright, crisp look to the space.
 More to know: Simply throw it in the washing machine anytime it’s looking a little dingy.

-Hearth & Hand with Magnolia ‘Wash Your Hands’ Wall Sign ($14.99; target.com)
+Hearth & Hand With Magnolia ‘Wash Your Hands’ Wall Sign ($14.99; target.com)

-Perfect for hanging above your bathroom door frame or along an inside wall, this “Wash your hands” sign is one of many we love — there’s also “WC,” “Powder Room” and our personal favorite, “Remember to flush.”
+Perfect for hanging above your bathroom doorframe or along an inside wall, this “Wash your hands” sign is one of many we love — there’s also “WC,” “Powder Room” and our personal favorite, “Remember to flush.”
 Or, if you want a cute accent for your entryway console, grab this adorable “Hello there… Miss you already” reversible sign.

 Good artwork typically costs a pretty penny, which is exactly why we’re so besotted with this simple and sweet drawing.
-Priced at just 20 bucks, the piece’s minimalist color palette ensures it will blend into any setting, while simultaneously adding a dose of whimsy.
+Priced at just 20 bucks, the piece’s minimalist color palette ensures it will blend into any setting while simultaneously adding a dose of whimsy.

 Casaluna 12-Piece Organic Bath Towel Set ($89; target.com)

 A set of organic towels for under $100?
 Yes, please.
-Including four bath and hand towels and washcloths, this set from Target’s luxe bedding and bath line Casaluna is currently available in four minimalist hues (we’re keen on the white, but black and dark sand are also in stock).
-Oeko-Tex-certified (meaning they have zero toxic ingredients), the towels are soft, absorbent and also lightweight.
+Including four bath towels, four hand towels and four washcloths, this set from Target’s luxe bedding and bath line Casaluna is currently available in four minimalist hues (we’re keen on the white, but black and dark sand are also in stock).
+Oeko-Tex certified (meaning they have zero toxic ingredients), the towels are soft, absorbent and also lightweight.

 Threshold 13-Inch Decorative Coiled Rope Basket ($16; target.com)

 Decorative storage is a major design trend right now, and Target is among the few places we shop for all things baskets, bins and crate-related.
-Case in point: This easy-on-the-eyes coiled rope basket that gives off major nautical chic vibes, but is also roomy enough to store all the things, from books and toys to sneakers and mittens.
+Case in point: this easy-on-the-eyes coiled rope basket that gives off major nautical chic vibes but is also roomy enough to store all the things, from books and toys to sneakers and mittens.
 Fear not, it comes in smaller and larger versions too.

 Threshold Wicker Hamper ($48; target.com)

 Can all hampers be this pretty?
 Please?!
 With nearly 300 positive reviews and a 4.8-star rating, this chic wicker laundry catchall from Threshold is a beauty from the outside, but for us, the devil is in the details.
 For one, there’s the half-moon shape that ensures it can be placed flush against a wall.
-Second, it’s got a sturdy metal frame that will keep it intact… even if, for example, your two sons are wrestling and collide directly into it.
-Third and fourth, it’s got handle cut-outs and a removable fabric liner that can be thrown in the washing machine.
+Second, it’s got a sturdy metal frame that will keep it intact…even if, for example, your two sons are wrestling and collide directly into it.
+Third and fourth, it’s got handle cutouts and a removable fabric liner that can be thrown in the washing machine.
 Done and done.

 Made By Design 3-Tier Metal Utility Cart ($35; target.com)

 As parents coast to coast have grappled with remote learning over the past year, many have done their best to create organized learning stations for their kids.
-And no product is better at corralling artwork, school supplies and charging chrome books than this 3-tier metal cart from Target’s Made by Design brand.
+And no product is better at corralling artwork, school supplies and charging Chromebooks than this three-tier metal cart from Target’s Made By Design brand.
 Available in light gray, white and navy, the cart has nearly 1,400 positive reviews and is well worth the hype.
-It’s portable and sleek and works great in an office, bathroom, playroom, kitchen, you name it.
+It’s portable and sleek and works great in an office, bathroom, playroom, kitchen…you name it.

 Opalhouse Printed Cotton Percale Sheet Set (starting at $34.99; target.com)

-We’ve got another Serena & Lily dupe right here, and nope, we’re not mad at it.
+We’ve got another Serena & Lily lookalike right here, and nope, we’re not mad at it.
 Featuring a slew of bohemian prints, these 100% cotton sheets are a Target shopper favorite, with more than 1,300 positive reviews.
-Oeko-Tex-certified, the set includes a fitted and top sheet, as well as two pillowcases and are available in full through California King sizes.
+Oeko-Tex certified, the set includes a fitted and top sheet as well as two pillowcases and are available in full through California king sizes.

-Hearth & Hand with Magnolia 3-Wick Large Textured Ceramic Candle ($19.99; target.com)
+Hearth & Hand With Magnolia 3-Wick Large Textured Ceramic Candle ($19.99; target.com)

-We’re just going to go ahead and say it… this candle would cost three or four times as much from another store.
+We’re just going to go ahead and say it: This candle would cost three or four times as much from another store.
 And this one is still prettier at just under 20 bucks.
 The sea salt fragrance will give off beachy vibes, while the textured ceramic container will have you dreaming of what to store in there after the soy wax melts out.
 (FYI: That’s going to take about 50 hours of burn time.)